KyleRego/KyleRego.github.io/collections/_physics_notes/how-to-solve-physics-problems-with-dimensional-analysis.markdown

 mathjax: true
 ---

-This is a really dirty way to solve hard physical problems without much effort.
+This is a really dirty way to solve certain physical problems without much effort.
 I will demonstrate how it works by solving a simple problem in a standard way and then again using dimensional analysis.

-# Problem
+# Projectile motion problem

 Determine the horizontal distance $$ d $$ a projectile travels before hitting the ground after being fired at 45 degrees above the horizontal at a speed of $$ v $$.
 Ignore non-conservative forces and the curvature of the Earth.

-# Solution using elementary Physics
+## Solution using elementary Physics

 The equation of motion is Newton's second law where the mass is constant: